MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/exportdata.md

   * 20 times per hour
   * 100 times per day

-* Rate limits for accessing the API for every key as the parameter of that API’s are:
+* Rate limits for accessing the API for every key as the parameter of that API are:
   * 5 times per minute
   * 20 times per hour
   * 100 times per day